jullienl/HPE-Synergy-baremetal/readme.md

   - Set IP parameters
   - Set root password
   - Create a %pre script to detect the primary boot from SAN volume (if any)
+  - Create a %firstboot to set hostname, DNS suffix and FQDN
+  - Add Ansible control node SSH public key to /etc/ssh/keys-root/authorized_keys at %firstboot
 - Generate a temporary ISO file with the customized kickstart file
 - Power on and boot the inventory host from created ISO using iLO virtual media
 - Wait until ESXi installation is complete